Painting the interior of your home in Tigard, Oregon, can turn into a tediously long process unless proper preparations are done.

 Use a roller –Put a paint roller in the bin containing the primer and roll it back and forth a few times.
 It must be covered with a thick and homogeneous primer, but the primer must not flow from the roller when you take it out of the tray.

-You could use a roll with a telescopic handle instead of a stepladder to reach the top of the wall.
+You could use a roller with a telescopic handle instead of a stepladder to reach the top of the wall.

 If you need professional help repainting your home interior, our team at Maller Painting can help.